 ☑ Organize a team building activity: A group cooking course.

 ☑ Recognize employee’s accomplishments and positive impact during their first year at the company;

-☑ Discuss career goals and future professional path for the new employee;
+☑ Discuss career goals and future professional path for the new joiner;

 ☑ Discuss new projects and plans for the upcoming year;

 ☑ Open the floor for Q&A or comments;

 ☑ Organize a team building activity: A night of laser tag

 Implementing good practices for onboarding is a fundamental piece in the talent management puzzle.
 As we previously mentioned, the process is directly linked to employee retention and is a proven investment.

 The recruitment and interview process is the starting point for a company to build strong relationships with candidates and showcase employer brand, but it is equally (if not more) important that these relationships should further be nurtured throughout the first 12 months of employment.

 Great onboarding is, simply put, a structured action plan highlighting the steps and procedures to follow during the early stages of a new joiner’s onboarding experience, playing an important role within employee retention strategies.
 The checklists provided in this article are relevant to any market or industry, serving the purpose of organizing essential steps for HR and project managers to follow.